How To Save Money On Gas:

 In Arizona, our high temperatures peak at about 4:00 pm in the summer.
 To find your local warm time, go to the Weather Channel’s web site, find your local forecast and click on the hourly forecast.
 It should tell you the temperatures at each hour of the day.

 By the way, in cold weather, many people use four-wheel drive vehicles.
 Your gas mileage will increase by driving in two-wheel drive, but if four-wheel drive is safer, of course be safe.

 * (moving to Arizona will increase your ambient temperature but if you don’t move to join us in Arizona, at least, drive at the warmest time of day)

 If you own a bike, you already know one way how to save gas.
 Use your bicycle once in a while and pedal to work.
 This may not be feasible for everyone for many reasons.
 But consider it an occasional deviation from the norm, if not your standard practice.
 An ABC traffic poll reported that the average American commutes 16 miles to work one way.

 That’s 32 miles each day.
 How many gallons does your vehicle use to cover that distance?
 You could save by biking.

 Decrease Your Octane.

-There is no sense buying high octane gas when your trying to save money.
-Every time you buy lower octane, you are also lowering your gasoline prices by as much as 10¢/gal.
+There is no sense buying high octane gas when you’re trying to save money.
+Every time you buy a lower octane gasoline mix, you’re also lowering your gasoline prices by as much as 10¢/gal.

 The lowest manufacturer’s recommended octane for your car will be just fine.
-You can find that recommendation in you car’s owner’s manual.
+You can find that recommendation in your car’s owner’s manual.

 However, most cars today can use the lowest-octane gasoline sold at the pumps.